livingstonlarus/livingstonlarus.github.io/otobotto/paper/04-architecture-overview.md

 ##### Adaptive Token Optimization Techniques

-To overcome the "token consumption compounds exponentially, not linearly" challenge identified by Zhang et al., Ōtobotto implements several advanced token optimization techniques:
+To overcome the "token consumption compounds exponentially, not linearly" challenge identified by Zhang et al., Otobotto implements several advanced token optimization techniques:

-1. **Dynamic Context Window Management**: Rather than loading the entire project context into every agent interaction, Ōtobotto employs dynamic windowing that automatically:
+1. **Dynamic Context Window Management**: Rather than loading the entire project context into every agent interaction, Otobotto employs dynamic windowing that automatically:
    - Identifies and loads only the most relevant code sections for the current task
    - Progressively expands context horizons only when needed for broader understanding
    - Prunes redundant or low-relevance sections from context windows